Email archiving solutions designed to preserve, search, review, and export email and any other content source - in seconds.

-Email archiving is a mature market category.
-In fact, the on-premises email archive you are currently using was likely designed 10-15 years ago.
+Email archiving solutions are a mature market category.
+In fact, the on-premises email archive solution you are currently using was likely designed 10-15 years ago.
 Cloud archives are the new norm and offer firms new capabilities to:

 Alcatraz leverages the same technologies that power Amazon, Netflix, and Google for sustainably fast performance